Lassoed Boosting and Linear Prediction in the Equities Market: Lassoed boosting

-The proof is given in \Cref{supp:asymptotic}. \Cref{prop:asymptotic rate} bears similarity to Theorem 6 in \cite{meinshausen2007relaxed}.
-Compared to the slow convergence rate for the lasso in Theorem 5 in \cite{meinshausen2007relaxed}, lassoed boosting has a faster convergence rate, a property shared with the relaxed lasso.
-Rigorously speaking, because we use Theorem 11.3 in \cite{hastie2015slsparcity} in the proof of \Cref{prop:asymptotic rate}, we need to borrow all assumptions in that theorem and the result in \Cref{prop:asymptotic rate} holds with high probability.
+\end{proposition} The proof is given in Section S.1.
+The convergence rate for lassoed boosting is faster than the lasso's in Theorem 5 in \cite{meinshausen2007relaxed}.

-The relaxed lasso and lassoed boosting share the same fast convergence rate because both of their solution paths include the LS solution when the lasso correctly recovers the variables.
-This observation suggests that any lasso-based two-stage method that includes the LS solution in the second step will also enjoy the rate in \Cref{prop:asymptotic rate}.
-We summarize the result in the next proposition.
-Let $\hat{\beta}_{\text{two-stage}}^{\lambda_q, \mathcal{K}}$ be a two-stage estimator that uses either the lasso solution or the active set $\mathcal{A}_q$ to generates solution paths that include the full LS solution for each $\mathcal{A}_q$, and $\mathcal{K}$ is the vector of all tuning parameters in the second stage. \begin{proposition} Under \Cref{assumption:general,assumption:sparsity}, as $n \rightarrow \infty$,
+The relaxed lasso and lassoed boosting share the same fast convergence rate because both of their solution paths include the LS solution when the lasso correctly identifies the variables.
+This observation suggests that any lasso-based two-stage method that includes the LS solution in the second step will also enjoy the rate in \Cref{prop:asymptotic rate}. \Cref{prop:two-stage refit} summarizes this result.
+Let $\hat{\beta}_{\text{two-stage}}^{\lambda_q, \mathcal{K}}$ be a two-stage estimator that uses either the lasso solution or the active set $\mathcal{A}_q$ to generate solution paths that include the full LS solution for each $\mathcal{A}_q$, and $\mathcal{K}$ is the vector of all tuning parameters in the second stage. \begin{proposition} Under \Cref{assumption:general,assumption:sparsity}, as $n \rightarrow \infty$,